leg100/pug/README.md

 * runs
 * tasks

-A task can be belong to a run, a workspace, or a module.
+A task can belong to a run, a workspace, or a module.
 A run belongs to a workspace.
 And a workspace belongs to a module.

 ### Modules